JetBrains/teamcity-documentation/topics/kotlin-dsl.md

 To start working with Kotlin DSL, create an empty sandbox project on your server and follow these steps:
 1. [Enable versioned settings](storing-project-settings-in-version-control.md#Synchronizing+Settings+with+VCS) for your project.
 2. Select Kotlin as the format.
-Make sure the _Generate portable DSL scripts_ option is enabled.
-3. Click __Apply__, and TeamCity will commit the settings to your repository.
+3. Click __Apply__, and TeamCity will commit the generated Kotlin files to your repository.

 <note>

-You might not be able to edit a project in the web UI right after enabling Kotlin for the project settings.
-TeamCity needs to detect its own commit in the repository, and only after that editing will be enabled.
-Usually it takes a minute or two.
+Note: right after the Kotlin DSL settings are enabled in your project, the web UI for this project will become read only until
+TeamCity server will detect its own commit and apply it back to the project.

+Usually it takes a minute or two, depending on the checking for changes interval configured for the VCS root where DSL is located.
 </note>

 <anchor name="portableDSL"/>